 9. Stagger one-on-one check-ins with pipeline reviews

-This tip comes from a common misconception (and one of my personal pet peeves): One-on-one manager check-ins are also pipeline reviews.
+This tip comes from a common misconception: One-on-one manager check-ins are also pipeline reviews.
 Nope.

 Check-ins and pipeline reviews should be scheduled separately, staggered to avoid meeting overload.
 I recommend having two one-on-one manager check-ins per month and two pipeline reviews per month.
 As needed, you may fold in more reviews toward the end of the quarter to make sure deals are on track.
 If that’s the priority, don’t schedule competing one-on-ones.
 Give reps time to focus on what they do best — sell.